 He set out to write “The Book of The Damned” – a collection of the anomalous phenomena he had gathered from his time in the New York Public Library examining medical and scientific journals and old newspapers.
 In the meantime, in early 1919, his friend Theodore Dreiser was receiving great success for his novel writing career.

-In Spring of 1919, Charles Fort sent the manuscript of The Book of The Damned to Dreiser who managed to get it published by taking it to his own publisher (Horace Liveright) and threatening to go elsewhere with his novelist talents if he didn’t publish Fort’s book.
+In Spring of 1919, Charles Fort sent the manuscript of The Book of The Damned to Dreiser who managed to get it published by taking it to his own publisher (Horace Liveright) and threatening to go elsewhere with his novelist talents if they didn’t publish Fort’s book.
 It hit the shelves in December and the rest is history.
 Fort announced in his letter to Dreiser about the manuscript: “it is a religion.”

 The “damned” in the title of course referred to the unexplained data or oddities that he had exhumed from the libraries which he felt “Dogmatic Science” had rejected.
 In his view the field of science was not only incapable of explaining these anomalies but also unwilling to even try.
 He poetically declared that these refused “quasi-souls of lost data” would march onward as we read them.
 And march they did.